aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-gif/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PS to GIF via Java" h2="On Premise Java API to Render PS to GIF without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PS file to GIF can be done in two easy steps using Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that provide a comprehensive set of features for document processing.

+The first step is to render the PS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful API that enables developers to create, edit, and convert PDF documents.
+It provides a wide range of features for manipulating PDF files, including the ability to render PS files to DOC.

+The second step is to convert the DOC file to GIF using Aspose.Words for Java.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents.
+It provides a wide range of features for manipulating documents, including the ability to convert DOC files to GIF.

-You can convert PS to GIF by using two simple steps.
-First you need to render PS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to GIF.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert a PS file to GIF in two simple steps.
+First, you render the PS file to DOC using Aspose.PDF for Java.
+Then, you convert the DOC file to GIF using Aspose.Words for Java.
+With Aspose.Total for Java, you can quickly and easily convert PS files to GIF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}